onesuperbrain/onesuperbrain.com/README.md

 Problem statement -
 The problem with current coding agents like Claude Code, Codex, and Cursor is that when you assign a task to them, they start searching, grepping, and reading your codebase blindly in the hope of finding the context they need.
 These coding agents are built on a fundamentally flawed abstraction.

-Because they search blindly, nearly 80% of the code is boilerplate, while only 20% contains business logic.
-Yet these agents spend the majority of their time and tokens reading everything.
-As a result, almost 80% of the tokens consumed are wasted, leading to higher costs and increased hallucinations.

 Solution -
 We invented a new architecture called TokenFold.
 TokenFold creates a New  representation of the codebase, making context retrieval highly precise which reduces the wastage of tokens by 60-80%.